-INDIGENOUS LIAISON SERVICES AS THE INDIGENOUS LIAISON OFFICER for RAAF Base Amberley, No.23 Squadron's FLTLT Sarah Woods helps build relationships with local Aboriginal communities, liaises with RAAF Base Amberley's Aboriginal Elders, delivers cultural awareness activities on the base and provides advice on supporting Air Force's Aboriginal and Torres Strait Islander personnel.
-FLTLT Woods also helps Air Force develop and maintain ongoing and enduring partnerships with traditional owners in Aboriginal and Torres Strait Islander communities in remote areas of Queensland where Air Force utilises strategic outposts.
-A proud Bundjalung woman of the Widjabul Wia-bul clan, FLTLT Woods is a direct descendant of King Jack Kapeen from the Northern Rivers region of NSW.
-FLTLT Woods' decision to join Air Force was fuelled by her desire to connect Indigenous and non-indigenous people with Aboriginal culture, history and knowledge, and to create better opportunities for Indigenous representation within the greater ADF.
-As an Indigenous Liaison Officer, FLTLT Sarah Woods shares her love of country, culture and community to build and strengthen relationships with local Aboriginal communities, liaises with RAAF Base Amberley's Aboriginal Elders, and delivers cultural awareness initiatives for the RAAF and greater Queensland community.
-FLTLT Woods aspires to develop and maintain enduring, genuine and impactful partnerships with traditional owners and Air Force, acknowledging that their knowledge, skills and connection to Country adds significant strategic value to Air Force's capabilities.
-A passionate leader, FLTLTL Woods also provides essential professional and personal support to Air Force's Aboriginal and Torres Strait Islander personnel to ensure they are succeeding in their chosen military roles.
-Her role as an Indigenous Liaison Officer is vital in ensuring Air Force creates an inclusive, educated and culturally respectful workplace for all.
+INDIGENOUS LIAISON SERVICES AS THE INDIGENOUS LIAISON OFFICER for RAAF Base Amberley, No.23 Squadron's LAC Andrew Hunter assists in building relationships with local Aboriginal communities, liaises with RAAF Base Amberley's Aboriginal Elders, delivers cultural awareness activities on the base and provides advice on supporting Air Force's Aboriginal and Torres Strait Islander personnel.
+LAC Hunter also Assists Air Force develop and maintain ongoing and enduring partnerships with traditional owners in Aboriginal and Torres Strait Islander communities in remote areas of Queensland where Air Force utilises strategic outposts.
+As a proud Iwaidja man from the top end of Arnhem land in the Northern Territory, LAC Hunter has ties to Eastern Arrernte (Alice Springs), Kavtetve (Neutral Junction) and the Tiwi island (skin name Pandanus).
+Additionally, he has north-western European, Germanic and Scottish heritage.
+His cultural heritage and upbringing have enabled him to be culturally diverse, recognising and respecting others.
+LAC Hunter's decision to join the Air Force as a Firefighter was fuelled by a desire to push himself to a new level and set an example for his family and friends.
+His strong work ethic and leadership qualities did not go unnoticed, culminating in his nomination for the prestigious role of Indigenous Liaison Officer for RAAF Base Amberley, LAC Hunter aspires to develop and maintain, genuine and impactful partnerships with traditional owners and Air Force, acknowledging that their knowledge, skills and connection to Country add significant strategic value to Air Force's capabilities.
+LAC Hunter provides professional and personal support to Air Force's Aboriginal and Torres Strait Islander personnel to ensure they are succeeding in their chosen military roles.
+His role as an Indigenous Liaison Officer is vital in ensuring Air Force creates an inclusive, educated and culturally respectful workplace for all.

 THE AUSTRALIAN AIR FORCE CADETS (AAFC) is a community-based youth development organisation sponsored by the RAAF.
 The AAFC offers a wide range of activities, including flying, field craft, adventure training, firearms safety training, drill and ceremonial, service knowledge, aeromodelling, navigation and gliding.
 The AAFC aims to foster Cadet's personal qualities that enhance their ability to develop into responsible young adults who make valued contributions within their community.
-AAFC Squadrons in the Ipswich area • 208 Squadron parades at RAAF Base Amberley from 1800 to 2130 Friday nights.

-- 225 Squadron parades at West Morton Anglican College from 1745 to 2130 Tuesday nights. - 230 Squadron parades at Springfield Anglican College from 1745 to 2115 Monday nights.
+AAFC Squadrons in the Ipswich area • 208 Squadron parades at RAAF Base Amberley from 1800 to 2130 Friday nights. - 225 Squadron parades at West Morton Anglican College from 1745 to 2130 Tuesday nights. - 230 Squadron parades at Springfield Anglican College from 1745 to 2115 Monday nights.
 Other facilities located at RAAF Base Amberley - 2 Wing Logistics Flight - AAFC Elementary Flying Training precinct with dedicated Diamond DA40 aircraft.
-To find out more about joining the AAFC Visit the official website which contains detailed information about the organisation's activities and structure, and contact information for joining at airforcecadets.gov.au/how-to-join. ↑ Australian Air Force Cadets fly past the Gold Coast on a C-130J Hercules during ↓ Australian Air Force Cadets Band plays at Amberley Heritage Centre's fifth birthday open day, led by AAFC Warrant Officer Bandmaster Dennis Macdonnell.
+To find out more about joining the AAFC, visit the official website which contains detailed information about the organisation's activities and structure, and contact information for joining at airforcecadets.gov.au/how-to-join. ↓ The Australian Air Force Cadets Band plays at Amberley Heritage Centre's fifth birthday open day.